 The Design Practitioner - Geotechnical Engineering should be renamed Design Practitioner - Ground Engineering to cater for Engineering Geologists which are key design practitioners for class 2 buildings (refer to the answer to Question 7).
+This would be my preference.

-An additional category of Design Practitioner is proposed: Design Practitioner - Engineering Geologist to cater for Engineering Geologists who are currently design practitioners for class 2 buildings (refer to the answer to Question 7).
+Alternatively, an additional category of Design Practitioner is proposed: Design Practitioner - Engineering Geologist to cater for Engineering Geologists who are currently design practitioners for class 2 buildings (refer to the answer to Question 7).
+This would be a last resort which weakens the current AGS approach of combining both disciplines due to the cross over.